-The ipsogen BCR-ABL1 mbcr Kit is intended for the quantification of BCR-ABL p190 transcripts in bone marrow or peripheral blood samples of Ph-positive acute lymphoblastic leukemia (ALL) patients previously diagnosed with a BCR-ABL mbcr fusion gene (FG) event.
-The results obtained are intended to monitor efficacy of treatment in patients undergoing therapy and for minimal residual disease (MRD) follow-up to monitor disease relapse.
+The ipsogen BCR-ABL1 Mbcr Kit is intended for the quantification of BCR-ABL p210 b2a2 or b3a2 transcripts in bone marrow or peripheral blood samples of acute lymphoblastic leukemia (ALL) or chronic myeloid leukemia (CML) patients previously diagnosed with a BCR-ABL Mbcr fusion gene (FG) event.
+The test is intended to evaluate the level of molecular response; results can be used for minimal residual disease follow-up.